-Considering the Monaco governments very close relationship with France, it is likely Monaco will probably rely on whatever the French do as far as visas and immigration rules are concerned regarding implementation of the EU Travel Information and Authorisation System (ETIAS).
+Travellers who currently visit Monaco visa-free will not need an ETIAS when the program is launched, unless they they are travelling to Monaco via France, where Schengen Visa policies and thus ETIAS requirements will apply.
+Although Monaco does not have its own visa policies, it closely follows the Schengen visa rules.
 ETIAS is part of a package of changes being brought in by the European Union to help improve security across Europe which has suffered from terrorist attacks and an increasing feeling that the E.U. needs a more restrictive system for allowing non E.U. visitors into the country.
-ETIAS will be similar in many respects to the American ESTA and the Canadian eTA, which are both visa waiver systems that rely on an online authorisation visitors of select countries must apply for in advance.
+ETIAS will be similar in many respects to the American ESTA and the Canadian eTA, which are both visa waiver systems that rely on an online authorisation thats screens visitors of select countries in advance of their arrival.

 How does Monaco fit into the Schengen Block?

 Monaco is a very small independent country that sits on the Mediterranean coast and surrounded by French territory.
-In a way, it is unusual because Monaco doesn’t formally belong to either the European Union or the European Economic Area, so that makes it different to some other non E.U.
+Monaco doesn’t formally belong to either the European Union or the European Economic Area, so that makes it different to some other non E.U.
 European countries like Norway and Liechtenstein.
-Because Monaco is so small, yet relatively wealthy it relies on its close relationship with France to take care of its international relationships.
-It is regarded as an associate member of Schengen, because of its connection to France and that means that as soon as ETIAS comes into force at the beginning of 2021, Monaco will be covered by the same arrangement.
+Because Monaco is small, yet relatively wealthy it relies on its close relationship with France to leverage its international relationships.
+It is regarded as an associate member of Schengen, because of its connection to France and that means that as soon as ETIAS comes into force at the beginning of 2021, Monaco will be covered by the same arrangement through it's shared border for travellers arriving via France.

 What are some of the main attractions in Monaco?